 - Pour the espresso into a glass and pour the milk and pumpkin mixture over it.

 - Top with the frothed almond milk and enjoy!

-We hope this recipe has shown you that even decadent lattes like the PSL can be healthy.
+We hope this recipe has shown you that even decadent lattes like the Pumpkin Spice Latte can be healthy.
 This pumpkin spice latte with almond milk has a lot of flavors.
 You won’t even miss the extra sugar, fat, and calories — we promise!
-Now it’s time to get out there and start celebrating the season.
+Now it is time to get out there and start celebrating the season.